gulpjs/gulp/README.md

     .pipe(gulp.dest("./public/minified_templates"));
 ```

+##### Options

+`buffer: false` will return file.content as a stream and not buffer files.

+`read: false` will return file.content as null and not read the file at all.

 ### gulp.dest(path[, opt])

 Can be piped to and it will write files.
 Re-emits all data passed to it so you can pipe to multiple folders.